youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 ![148453907504be1f.png](https://developer.android.com/codelabs/jetpack-compose-basics/img/148453907504be1f.png)

-**Note:** When a Composable function is called, it adds elements to the Compose UI hierarchy.
+**com.example.sky.database.Note:** When a Composable function is called, it adds elements to the Compose UI hierarchy.
 You can call the same function (with potentially different parameters) from multiple parts of your code to add new elements.
 You can think of this as if UI elements are emitted by calling the composable function.

 ## Compose and Kotlin